 - Fake expenses: If you have a policy that does not require a receipt for expenses under a certain amount, employees could take advantage of you.
 For example, they could submit an expense for breakfast under the limit amount without a receipt, when in fact, they ate breakfast free at the hotel.

-- Unused airline tickets: Fraudulent activity occurs when a ticket has been booked for a business trip that gets cancelled or rescheduled, then the employee books and expenses a second ticket instead of paying a small fee to cancel or rebook on the first ticket.
+- Unused airline tickets: Fraudulent activity occurs when a ticket has been booked for a business trip that gets canceled or rescheduled, then the employee books and expenses a second ticket instead of paying a small fee to cancel or rebook on the first ticket.
 Now, the employee has a free airline trip at the expense of your organization.

-- Last-minute flight bookings: The closer to a travel date that a ticket is purchased, the more it costs – and frequent travelers will know that more expensive tickers are easier to upgrade.
+- Last-minute flight bookings: The closer to a travel date that a ticket is purchased, the more it costs – and frequent travelers will know that more expensive are easier to upgrade.
 The cost of the ticket opens the door for an opportunist to obtain upgrades and rewards by booking their travel at the last minute.

 Additionally, difficult-to-detect expense fraud schemes include: